 Region: California and Mexico

-Project Dates: September 2021 - August 2023
+Project Dates: September 2021 - August 2024

-Who is involved?
+Who was involved?

-What is the project and why is it important?
+What was the project and why is it important?

-Derelict fishing gear, or ghost gear, is lost and discarded gear that is no longer under the control of a commercial or recreational fisher.
+Derelict fishing gear, or ghost gear, is lost and discarded gear that is no longer under the control of a commercial or recreational fisherman.
 It includes nets, lines, crab/shrimp pots, and other fishing equipment.
 This type of debris can continue to catch and harm marine life, cause problems for vessels by wrapping around rudders and propellers, and damage ecosystems and fishing grounds.
 It is one of the deadliest and most harmful forms of marine debris to marine animals and has many negative impacts to fisheries, fisher livelihoods, and the marine environment.

 For more information about this project, visit the Marine Debris Program Clearinghouse.